CompuTec/computec-docs/docs/appengine/administrators-guide/configuration-and-administration/plugins/overview.md

     <!-- TODO: add screenshot -->

-12. To start installation click on Preform Installation.
+12. To start installation click on Perform Installation.
 The installation process will begin, and you can monitor its progress.

     ![Installation Progress](./media/plugins/plugins-14.webp)